Balancing Homeschooling and Work: Strategies for Success

 Sir Ken Robinson

 Not sure where to start?
 Start with what you have.
+Do you know other parents homeschooling their children while working?
 Can you fit some work hours around your current activities?
 Can you afford to outsource childcare for yourself, or will you need to split the cost with other families?
 Reach out to other local homeschooling families and ask if anyone would like to work with you to create some time to work.
 You will be amazed to learn how many other parents are trying to do the same thing!

-How to report homeschooling that happens around work
+How to record learning that happens around work time

 Balancing homeschooling registration requirements